prisma/specs/schema/Readme.md

 ## Embed Block

 > ⚠ This is not implemented yet.
+See [tracking issue(https://github.com/prisma/lift/issues/43)

 Embeds are supported natively by Prisma.
 There are 2 types of embeds: named embeds (just called embeds) and inline embeds.